gterai/RidgeR/README.md

 Now, you are able to run our programs.

-## Extracting secondary structural features from single RNA sequences.
+## Extracting secondary structural features from single RNA sequences
  The
  single.pl is a program for extracting secondary structural features from single RNA sequences and their corresponding activity data.
  You can run it by the following two simple procedures.